tlabHybrid/RealtimeQuantitativeBilayer/README.md

 ### Arduino and stepper motors
 You can use your preferable microcomputers for driving peripheral devices (such as stepper motors).
 Just for example, we use Arduino MEGA.

-* Obtain Arduino MEGA.
+* Obtain a microcomputer and a stepper motor.
-  * Bila-kit uses Arduino Mega 2560 R3.
+  * Bila-kit uses Arduino Mega 2560 R3 and 28BYJ-48 (with ULN2003 motor driver), respectively.

 ## Download this repository
 * Download this repository to your preferable working directory.